-At the same time, a student’s self-efficacy, or the feeling that one can succeed in a task or major, is found to play an important role in the retention of under-represented groups.
-Preliminary findings suggest that the use of active-learning techniques in the classroom can foster students’ self-efficacy.
+A student’s self-efficacy, or the feeling that one can succeed in a task or major, is found to play an important role in the retention of under-represented groups in science, technology, engineering and math (STEM) majors.
+Studies suggest that the use of active-learning techniques in the classroom can foster students’ self-efficacy.

-This Bass Connections project examines the role of active learning in improving retention rates of women and minorities in STEM majors.
-Building on research by previous versions of this team, the 2017-2018 team will focus on active-learning techniques that are centered around the individual student, as opposed to group/peer methods, and will consider more fully the roles of race and ethnicity in the retention rates of undergraduate STEM majors.
+This team examined the role of self-efficacy and active learning in improving retention rates of women and minorities in STEM majors.
+Building on research by previous versions of this team, the 2017-2018 team focused on active-learning techniques centered around the individual student, as opposed to group/peer methods, and considered the roles of race and ethnicity in the retention rates of undergraduate STEM majors.

 Summer 2017 – Summer 2018